-As I was organizing photos today, I stumbled upon a few old ones and a wave of nostalgia washed over me.
+As I was organizing photos today, I stumbled upon a few old ones, and a wave of nostalgia washed over me.
 I found myself missing the days of film, of tight deadlines, and of working for newspapers.
-Unfortunately, the newspaper business is dying and photographers have become a dime a dozen.
+Unfortunately, the newspaper business is dying, and photographers have become a dime a dozen.
 Nowadays, anyone with a smartphone can take a photo that can be used for a story.
 Social media platforms like Twitter and Facebook break news before an editor can even get someone on the scene.

 0 Comments